 The male to the right appears to have a drum looped on his arm.
 Their ears are enlarged, indicating large earring decorations.
-They have the hair loop at the top of their heads, indicative of the Jumano tradition.
+They have a hair loop at the top of their heads, a Jumano tradition.

 Overall image of entire area of pictographs